-Several GLOSS members have already developed software to automatically digitise charts and there are other freely available software packages that convert images to numerical values.
-One activity GLOSS could coordinate is a comparison study of the various different digitising software programs by sending the same charts to participating organisations and asking everyone to digitise them using their own procedures.
-GLOSS could then provide recommendations to the community, create a software repository and even make software available that functions within a web browser.
+GLOSS members have already developed software to automatically digitise charts and there are other freely available digitising software packages.
+GLOSS could coordinate a comparison study of the different digitising software programs by sending the same charts to participating organisations and asking everyone to digitise them using their own procedures.
+GLOSS will then provide recommendations to the community, create a software repository and even make software available that functions within a web browser.

-The GLOSS-GE will work with other international data rescue groups such as the Research Data Alliance Data Rescue Interest Group to produce guidelines for rescuing historic data.
+The GLOSS-GE is working with other international data rescue groups such as the Research Data Alliance Data Rescue Interest Group to produce guidelines for rescuing historic data.